 What Is Ketosis?

-Our bodies are like cars that are fueled with two types of gas.
+Our bodies are like cars that are fueled by two types of gas.
 Sugar (cheap gas that essentially damages your car ) and Fat (premium fuel that improves your car’s performance).
 We need to stop fueling our cars on sugar and start burning fat as our primary energy source.

 Think about it like this.
 Over the course of your life, you have been consuming more glucose (sugar) than you need to function on any given day.
 Your body’s response is to send insulin out to capture your glucose and store it in your fat cells, as fat.
 When you drain the body of the original energy source, it is forced to resort to using the stores you currently have (fat) as a source of energy.
 As that fat is burned it releases your new energy source into your body (ketones) which are measured in both your bloodstream and urine.